nerdlabyyc/nerdlabyyc.github.io/_posts/2015-11-26-what-works-for-women-at-work-discussion.md

 7. Do you employ different strategies if you are navigating or surviving at work, versus trying to make changes?
 Do you think these strategies need to be different?

-8. Women of color often have to deal with both gender and racial biases at the same time.
+8. Women of colour often have to deal with both gender and racial biases at the same time.
 How do the 4 gender biases differ by race according to the book?
 How can you be aware of your own racial biases?

 9. What was the best part of this book for you?
 What is this book missing that you would like to read more about?